-The fourth installment of a recurring feature exploring just how “American Gothic” are works of literature collected in anthologies bearing that titular label.
+The latest installment of a recurring feature exploring just how “American Gothic” are works of literature collected in anthologies bearing that titular label.
 Continuing to work through the contents of editor Charles L. Crow’s American Gothic: An Anthology 1787-1916:

 “Po’ Sandy” by Charles W. Chestnutt